-- The Executive Committee, which shall include the President, who shall serve as Chair, the immediate past President (if any), the Vice President (if any), the Secretary, the Treasurer, the Chair of the Publications Committee, and up to three (3) other elected Directors.
+- The Executive Committee, which shall include the President, who shall serve as Chair, the Secretary, and the Treasurer

 8.5 Task Groups.
 One or more task groups may be established by the Directors on an ad hoc basis, for a defined period of time, to address specific problems or tasks that the Directors would like to see addressed.
 Task groups may consist of Members who are Directors and/or Members who are not Directors.
 The Directors shall determine the make-up of each task group, the chairs, the problem or task to be addressed, and the time period during which the group shall be convened.
 All task groups shall act through recommendations to the Board, and such recommendations shall take effect if approved by the Board.
 Once a group has made its recommendation the group shall be dissolved.

 8.6 Task Group Meetings.
 Unless the Directors otherwise determine, task group meetings shall be held at such places or via any technical means described in Article 5.9, and at such times as the chair of the task group shall determine.
 The provisions of Articles 5 and 6 regarding presence through communications equipment, notice of meetings, quorum, action by vote, and action by writing shall apply to task group meetings as nearly as may be, with the terms “task group” or “task group member(s)” substituted for “Board of Directors” or “Director(s).”
 The members of a task group shall remain in office at the pleasure of the Directors.

 9.1 Execution of Papers.
 Except as the Directors may authorize otherwise, all checks, contracts, deeds, leases, bonds, notes, and other obligations made, accepted or endorsed by the Society shall be signed by the President or the Treasurer of the Society.